The Woolcock Institute of Medical Research

 How long does the process take?

-When we set up a sleep study, we do it all at once and then the tech will leave.
-Everything's on and then they're gone - they're not coming in and out doing one thing here, one thing there.
-It can take up to an hour but then the only time they come back into the room overnight is if something does come off and they do that without turning the lights on, quietly with very minimal disturbance.
+When we set up a sleep study, the technician will carefully and precisely apply sensors to investigate your sleep.
+These need to be in specific locations, so the process can take up to an hour.
+After this, the technician will monitor the signal quality from the control room throughout the night.
+The only time they come back into the room overnight is if a sensor does come off and they do that without turning the lights on, quietly with very minimal disturbance.
 If they don't have to go in, they won't.
 If it's something that's quite important, then they will go in.

 Won’t I get tangled up in all those wires?